 ELC licensing staff reviews the documents once the application is received, conducts unannounced inspection visits and works with the licensee until all licensing requirements have been met.

-The operational plan is reviewed yearly, and any changes are submitted with the renewal application.
+The operational plan and staffing plan are reviewed yearly, and any changes are submitted with the renewal application.

 Fees are payable to the Minister of Finance and are non-refundable.
 Cash is not accepted as a form of payment.